Helena van Essen

 Photo: Stair na hÉireann | History of Ireland

-In December 1921, England and the provisional Irish government sign a treaty recognizing Irish independence.
-However, part of the Irish Republican Army (IRA) does not consider the treaty to go far enough, resulting in a violent civil war.
-A very cruel execution takes place in March 1923 near Ballyseedy Cross, County Kerry.
-Nine IRA fighters are tied there by government troops to a land mine, which is then detonated.
-As if by a miracle one of them survives, making the atrocity known.
+In December 1921, Britain and the Provisional Irish Government sign a treaty recognizing Irish independence.
+However, part of the Irish Republican Army (IRA) thinks the treaty does not go far enough, resulting in a violent civil war.
+A very brutal execution takes place in March 1923 at Ballyseedy Cross, County Kerry.
+Nine IRA fighters are tied to a landmine there by government troops, which is then detonated.
+Miraculously, one of them survives, leading to the discovery of the atrocity.

 ‘IRA Plot’